mum-never-proud/brain-fuck/README.md

 # brainfuck
-implementation of brainfuck in js
+slightly different from the actual implementation where this lets you to create your own custom symbols instead of default ones